TechnionAVFormula/Control/README.md

 place your work in progress here.
 When you start a feature - you open a new branch for this feature and do the coding.
-When you are finished, open a pull request in github to merge your feature branch to the develop branch After we finish the code review and you solve all merge conflicts we will successfully merge the branch and move to the next challenge/
+When you are finished, open a pull request in github to merge your feature branch to the develop branch After we finish the code review and you solve all merge conflicts we will successfully merge the branch and move to the next challenge.

 ### Car Simulator
 1. A base code of 1D car simulator that works with gym: